fasterthanlime/ooc-docs/source/sdk/io/File.rst

     .. memberfunction:: copyTo (dstFile: File)

         Copies the content of this file to another

-        @param dstFile the file to copy to
+        :param dstFile: the file to copy to

     .. memberfunction:: getChild (name: String) -> File

         Get a child of this path

-        @name The name of the child, relatively to this path
+        :param name: The name of the child, relatively to this path

     .. staticmemberfunction:: getCwd -> String

-        @return the current working directory
+        :return: the current working directory

     .. field:: MAX_PATH_LENGTH